cig0/old_blog/coding-in-go-with-atom-in-gnulinux.md

 * go-plus
 * linter-golinter

-They three installs well, but making them work is another story.
+They three installs well, but making them work is different story.

+---
 ####  Making Go packages work *without* launching Atom from the command line